When we talk about content marketing strategy, all the discussions of heroes, journeys, and maps can seem a bit esoteric.

 She figures, at minimum, she’ll get some solid tips for running and growing her main business.

 Penny registers for the course, providing her email address.
-She’s not naive — she knows there’s something for sale at some point, but this seems like the information she’s been waiting for.
+She’s not being naive — she knows there’s something for sale at some point, but this seems like the information she’s been waiting for.

 The adaptive experience